 Transform the economy — help secure Canadians' high quality of life within the finite limits of nature through efficient resource use.

 Connect with nature — assist Canadians, especially youth, to learn about their dependence on a healthy environment and the benefits of time in nature through outdoor education and opportunities.

 Build community — engage Canadians to live healthy, fulfilled and just lives with tips on building Earth-friendly infrastructure, making smart energy choices, using efficient transportation and being mindful of the products, food and water we use.

 Ethical Gift Acceptance Policy — We take donations only when we are certain they will further our charitable mission.
 We decline gifts that may undermine our integrity, restrict our liberty of action or damage our reputation.
 We do not accept direct donations from Canadian governments.

-Aboriginal Peoples Policy — The David Suzuki Foundation recognizes the rights and title of Aboriginal Peoples, guided by the 2010 United Nations Declaration on the Rights of Indigenous People.
-We commit to respectfully engage with Aboriginal peoples when our work concerns their interests.
+Indigenous Peoples Policy — The David Suzuki Foundation recognizes the rights and title of Indigenous Peoples, guided by the United Nations Declaration on the Rights of Indigenous People (2007) and the Final Report of the Truth and Reconciliation Commission of Canada (2015).
+We commit to respectfully engage with Indigenous Peoples when our work concerns their interests.